kloia/bdd-helper/README.md

 # Configuration

 Configure `BddHelper` to suit your needs.
 - timeout (Numeric = 20)  : The maximum number of seconds to wait for asynchronous processes to finish.
-- base_url (String nil) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; : This parameter specifies the default host of the test automation project that you developed and performs your operations through this host, must be a valid URL e.g. http://www.example.com
+- base_url (String nil)   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: This parameter specifies the default host of the test automation project that you developed and performs your operations through this host, must be a valid URL e.g. http://www.example.com

 ```
 BddHelper.configure do |config|